aya49/202105_sfu_cmpt_127/assignments/01/README.md

 - Reference [lab 01](../../labs/01) for help!
 - DO THE PRACTICE problems!
 They **directly** help you do the assignment tasks!
 - Assignments are to be done individually.
-- You may submit/resubmit the assignment on repl.it as many times as you want before the designated due date.
+- You may submit/resubmit the assignment before the designated due date.
 - The internet is your friend :) Search for documentation online and make sure to understand why things work the way they do!

 **Contents**: for this assignment, you will complete the following tasks.